-Indicator (a) North Carolina Division of Juvenile Justice and Delinquency Prevention provides notification to all employees in two policies, employee handbooks, and training on the obligation to report any sexual abuse or sexual harassment of a resident at any Juvenile facility.
-The Policy states, " Staff shall be subject to disciplinary action up to and including termination for violation of Department of Public Safety sexual abuse or sexual harassment policies.
+Indicator (a) North Carolina Division of Juvenile Justiceand Delinquency Prevention provides notification to all employees in two policies, employee handbooks, and training on the obligation to report any sexual abuse or sexual harassment of a resident at any Juvenile facility.
+The Policy states, "Staff shall be subject to disciplinary action up to and including termination for violation of Department of Public Safety sexual abuse or sexual harassment policies.
 Staff who engage in sexual abuse shall immediately be prohibited from contact with residents and shall be reported to relevant licensing bodies or law enforcement agencies unless the activity was clearly not criminal.
 Consequences will be commensurate with the nature and circumstances of the sexual abuse or harassment committed."
-The New Employee Orientation Manual sets forth the obligation to report all activities that are violations of the law.
+The New Employee Orientation Manual sets forth the obligation to report all activities which are violations of the law.
 It states.
 "If the violation is that a Department employee engaged in, attempted, threatened, or requested an act constituting sexual misconduct, termination of the employment of the employee shall be the presumptive disciplinary sanction."
-All new North Carolina Department of Public Safety employees are educated about PREA and the NCDPS Zero tolerance as part of new employee orientation even if they do not work in a DJJDP facility.
-There were no sexual abuse allegations against staff at Edgecombe Youth Development Center.
+All new employees including individuals who do not work in DJJ facilities of the North Carolina Department of Public Safety are educated about PREA and the NCDPS Zero tolerance as part of new employee orientation.
+There were no sexual abuse allegations against staff at Cabarrus Juvenile Detention Center.

 Indicator (b) The NCDJJ policy requires that staff who engage in sexual misconduct be referred for investigation by local law enforcement agencies who will refer individuals for potential prosecution.
 The Agency policy and training notify employees that those staff who engage in sexual misconduct have violated North Carolina laws at a felony level.
-Staff interviewed by the Auditor understood that termination is the expected outcome for those who engage in sexual misconduct with youth at the YDC.
-The facility Director and the agency PREA Coordinator confirmed this.
+Staff interviewed by the Auditor understood that termination is the expected outcome for those who engage in sexual misconduct with youth at the JDC.
+This was confirmed by the facility Director and the agency PREA Coordinator.
 The Agency Head representative also confirmed the fact that termination is the presumptive discipline for sexual abuse.
-As indicator (a) noted, there were no cases at Edgecombe YDC.
-In addition to termination for engaging in sexual contact with a juvenile, the PREA Policy goes on to state that staff who are aware of sexual misconduct between staff and residents or between residents will also be subjected to discipline.
-The PREA Policy says, "Failure of staff to report alleged incidents of sexual abuse or sexual harassment will subject the non-reporting staff member to disciplinary action up to and including dismissal."
+As noted in indicator (a) there were no cases at CYDC.
+In addition to termination for engaging in sexual contact with a juvenile the PREA Policy goes on to state that staff who are aware of sexual misconduct between staff and residents or between residents will also be subjected to discipline.
+Page 14 of the PREA Policy says, "Failure of staff to report alleged incidents of sexual abuse or sexual harassment will subject the non-reporting staff member to disciplinary action up to and including dismissal."

 Indicator (c) North Carolina Department of Public Safety policy allows for other sanctions to occur besides termination if the incident is a non-criminal act.
 As noted in indicator (a), "Consequences will be commensurate with the nature and circumstances of the sexual abuse or harassment committed."
 The Facility Director and HR representative confirmed discipline can occur for other behaviors related to PREA, such as inappropriate comments/language.
 In these cases, the DJJ policy dictates it would review the individual's history and make suitable sanctions consistent with laws.
 There have been zero cases of staff discipline at any level in the past 12 months for a concern related to sexual misconduct.
 The Auditor reviewed the new employee handbook to understand disciplinary actions that could be imposed for noncriminal acts besides terminations.
-The employee handbook states staff can also receive a letter of discipline, be suspended, or be demoted.
+The employee handbook states staff can also receive form letter of discipline, can be suspended, or could be demoted.